Yainer Diaz Player Props: Astros vs. Rangers

 Rangers Pitching Rankings

+- The pitching staff for the Rangers has a collective 8.3 K/9, which ranks 23rd in the league.

-- The Rangers' 3.82 team ERA ranks sixth among all MLB pitching staffs.
+- The Rangers' 3.84 team ERA ranks seventh across all league pitching staffs.

-- The Rangers allow the sixth-fewest home runs in baseball (85 total, one per game).
+- Rangers pitchers combine to surrender the sixth-fewest home runs in baseball (86 total, one per game).

-- Heaney gets the start for the Rangers, his 16th of the season.
-He is 5-5 with a 4.38 ERA and 81 strikeouts through 78 2/3 innings pitched.
+- Perez gets the start for the Rangers, his 17th of the season.
+He is 7-3 with a 4.28 ERA and 60 strikeouts through 90 1/3 innings pitched.

+- In his most recent appearance on Wednesday, the left-hander threw six innings against the Detroit Tigers, giving up two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.